Identification & Management of Field Crop Diseases in Victoria

 Disease Cycle

-Rhynchosporium commune (Scald) survives over summer and autumn on stubble of infected plants.
-Spores are dispersed from the stubble during Autumn by rain splash into the new season’s crop, where they start the primary infection.
-Scald is usually first observed in isolated patches of a crop when plants are tillering or at early stem elongation.
+R. commune (Scald) survives over summer and autumn on stubble of infected plants.
+Spores are dispersed from the stubble during Autumn by rain splash into the new season’s crop, initiating primary infection.
+Scald is usually first observed in isolated patches during tillering or early stem elongation.
 Further spread can be rapid during warmer conditions (15-20ºC) and is caused by splash dispersal of spores.
 By the end of the growing season scald can be found throughout the crop with distinct hotspots.
-The disease is most severe in seasons of above aver- age rainfall, particularly during the winter and spring.
+The disease is most severe in above average rainfall seasons, particularly during the winter and spring.

-Scald can also be seed-borne, can infect barley grass and survive on volunteers.
-These sources are less important than infected stubble but can be an inoculum source, especially during seasons with favourable climatic conditions.
+Scald can also be seed-borne, can infect barley grass and survive on volunteer barley plants.
+Although, these sources are less important than infected stubble, they can be a source of inoculum, particularly in seasons with favourable climatic conditions.

 Management